gcharalampous/lumerical-py-scripts/README.md

 - [x] [vertical-taper](MODE/vertical-taper): Calcuates the effective index of vertical tapers over the propagation distance.

 - [ ] [edge-coupler](FDTD/edge-coupler): Calculates the overlap integral between a fiber mode (Gaussian) and a waveguide.

+- [ ] [directional-coupler](directional-coupler): Calculates the effective index of the supermodes and plots the coupling as a function of length.

+- [ ] [disk-waveguide](disk-waveguide): Calculates the effective index and mode profiles of the disk waveguide.

+- [ ] [waveguide-heater](waveguide-heater): Calculate the propagation loss as a function of the metal heater gap.

 ## Requirements